 International Travel Advisory Committee

 ITAC was established for the purpose of reviewing petitions for an exception to current restrictions on university-sanctioned travel.
 ITAC develops and implements the petition and petition review processes and makes recommendations for international travel policies for university employees and students from a risk management and safety standpoint.
 The purpose of the ITAC review process is to provide a holistic assessment of the risk of travel for the individual petitioner going to the specific destination for the particular purpose indicated.

-The International Travel Advisory Committee shall be composed of seven members including the university’s assistant vice president for Safety and Risk Management or designee (senior risk officer), the executive director of the Global Education Office (senior international officer), two representatives from the Global Education Office, a representative from the Office of the Vice President for Research and Innovation Export Compliance Program, a representative from Student Affairs, and a faculty representative, in addition to an ex-officio member from the Global Education Office to serve in an administrative role and two alternates to serve when other committee members are unable to do so.
+The International Travel Advisory Committee shall be composed of seven members including the university’s assistant vice president for Safety and Risk Management or designee (senior risk officer), the executive director of the Global Education Office (senior international officer), two representatives from the Global Education Office, a representative from the Office of the Vice President for Research and Innovation Export Compliance Program, a representative from VCUarts Qatar, and a representative from faculty or Student Affairs, in addition to an ex-officio member from the Global Education Office to serve in an administrative role and an alternate to serve when other committee members are unable to do so.

 The ITAC shall be co-chaired by the university’s assistant vice president for Safety and Risk Management or designee and the executive director of the Global Education Office.

 An alternate will be appointed to serve the committee in the place of members who are unable to serve for a period of time; alternates will be appointed by the committee co-chairs.

 Terms of committee membership of the ITAC shall begin upon acceptance of the invitation/nomination to serve.
 Co-chairs are members by virtue of their administrative office and there are no specific terms of office.
 Other members will be appointed as follows for terms that shall last at least one academic year and may be renewed for additional one-year terms at the discretion of the co-chairs.
 There is no limit on the number of consecutive terms.